Chess: 1700–1873: Romantic era

 In the 18th century, the center of European chess life moved from Southern Europe to mainland France.
 The two most important French masters were François-André Danican Philidor, a musician by profession, who discovered the importance of pawns for chess strategy, and later Louis-Charles Mahé de La Bourdonnais, who won a famous series of matches against Irish master Alexander McDonnell in 1834.
 Centers of chess activity in this period were coffee houses in major European cities like Café de la Régence in Paris and Simpson's Divan in London.

 At the same time, the Romantic intellectual movement had had a far-reaching impact on chess, with aesthetics and tactical beauty being held in higher regard than objective soundness and strategic planning.
 As a result, virtually all games began with the Open Game, and it was considered unsportsmanlike to decline gambits that invited tactical play such as the King's Gambit and the Evans Gambit.
 This chess philosophy is known as Romantic chess, and its sharp, tactical style of play was predominant until the late 19th century.

 The rules concerning stalemate were finalized in the early 19th century.
 Also in the 19th century, the convention that White moves first was established (formerly either White or Black could move first).
 Finally, the rules around castling and en passant captures were standardized—variations in these rules persisted in Italy until the late 19th century.
-The resulting standard game is sometimes referred to as Western chess or international chess, particularly in Asia where other games of the chess family such as xiangqi are prevalent.
+The resulting standard game is sometimes referred to as Western chess or international chess, especially in comparison with other games of the chess family such as xiangqi and shogi.
 Since the 19th century, the only rule changes, such as the establishment of the correct procedure for claiming a draw by repetition, have been technical in nature.